swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/06-BambuDay2.md

 ## Usage examples of Bambu

-In this tutorial we will be using data from human cancer cell-lines from the [SG-NEx project](https://github.com/GoekeLab/sg-nex-data).
-We have 6 direct RNA Nanopore long-read samples, 3 replicates each from A549 and HepG2 human cancer cell line.
-A549 cell line are extracted from lung tissues from a patient with lung cancer and HepG2 are extracted from hepatocellular carcinoma from a patient with liver cancer.
+In this tutorial we will be using human cancer cell-line data from the [SG-NEx project](https://github.com/GoekeLab/sg-nex-data).
+In total we will use 6 direct RNA Nanopore long-read samples, 3 replicates each from the A549 and HepG2 cell lines.
+The A549 cell line was extracted from lung tissues from a patient with lung cancer.
+HepG2 was extracted from hepatocellular carcinoma from a patient with liver cancer.
 We will use Bambu to identify and quantify novel isoforms in these two cell lines.

 ### Downloading reference genome and annotations